Our committees and working parties meet to discuss a range of community issues and projects.

 Community Representatives

-State Government Agency representatives
+State Government Agency Representatives

-Dept of Primary Industries (Fisheries)
+Department of Primary Industries (Fisheries)

 South East Local Land Services